Parallel Compilation

 -

-These thread-safe data structures interspersed during compilation can cause a lot of lock contention, which actually degrades performance as the number of threads increases beyond 4.
-This inspires us to audit the use of these data structures, leading to either refactoring to reduce use of shared state, or persistent documentation covering invariants, atomicity, and lock orderings.
+These thread-safe data structures are interspersed during compilation which can cause lock contention resulting in degraded performance as the number of threads increases beyond 4.
+So we audit the use of these data structures which leads to either a refactoring so as to reduce the use of shared state, or the authoring of persistent documentation covering the specific of the invariants, the atomicity, and the lock orderings.

 -